mr-chew/mr-chew.github.io/_posts/2022-7-27-IP-Mgmt-System.md

 The `Monitor` subsystem monitor the progress of the patent application.
 In addition, it send reminder/notification of any upcoming patent application deadline.

-The `Research` subsystem deals with retrieval of similar patent that is registered or held by the organisation.
+The `Research` subsystem deals with retrieval of similar patent that is registered or held by the organization.

 ###### Low-Level Design
 The following code shows some of the classes involved in IP/ Patent Management System Software.